Last Updated on June 24, 2026

 Greater Amberjack

 Amberjack are the bruisers of the reef.
 They hold around oil rigs, wrecks, and deep structure, averaging 30-50 pounds.
 The Texas record is 121 pounds.
-Once hooked, they dive hard for structure and test heavy tackle.
+Once hooked, they dive hard toward structure and test heavy tackle.

 Lane Snapper and Reef Fish